Engagement drivers

 Meaning

-A measure of the work experience.
+Meaning is a measurement of work experience.
 The organization helps employees have a sense of value (purpose, money, status, and influence) when they immerse themselves in their roles.

 What statements measure the meaning driver?